 PRESIDENT & CO-FOUNDER

 Shannon manages the Augie’s Quest team, collaborates with corporate leaders, and oversees new business development and significant cause marketing partnerships.
 She has over 25 years of experience in development and non-profit management, and co-founded Augie’s Quest with Augie Nieto in 2005.

-Gretchen oversees all large scale Augie’s Quest events (including the BASH and the Tradition of Hope Gala), as well as strategic corporate cause marketing campaigns.
-She has almost 20 years of successful development experience, and has been a vital player in the success of Augie’s Quest since its inception in 2005.
+Gretchen oversees all large scale Augie’s Quest events (including the Tradition of Hope Gala), as well as strategic corporate cause marketing campaigns.
+She has 20 years of successful development experience, and has been a vital player in the success of Augie’s Quest since its inception in 2005.

 DIRECTOR OF STEWARDSHIP & DEVELOPMENT

 Kelly plays a leadership role in Augie’s Quests fitness industry fundraising initiatives, signature events including the Tradition of Hope Gala, and leads the individual donor and stewardship programs.
 She has over 20 years of non-profit experience, and has played a significant role in the success of Augie’s Quest since 2008.

 Angel oversees digital marketing initiatives, and Team Quest4ALS, our endurance campaign.
 She coordinates all social media, and supports Augie’s Quest signature events.
 She has more than 15 years experience engaging corporate donors, families, and community leaders, and joined the Augie’s Quest team in 2014.